tmaybe/dev.socrata.com/consumers/examples/forecasting_with_rsocrata.md

 ![Projected Forecast](/img/r_forecasting_3.png)

-Lets save these forecasted values in thier own data frame
+Let's save these forecasted values in their own data frame

 {% highlight R %}
 projected <- forecast(fit) # stores it as a list